harkibit/JASH/README.md

 # JASH

-JASH is a movie web application built with reactjs.
-It shows all popular movies with their trailers.
+JASH is a movie web based application, it shows all popular movies with their trailers.
 Built with Reactjs and SemanticUI CSS

 ## Screenshots